fengzhiwei1288/MCCS-PPI/README.md

 ![build workflow](https://github.com/stcmz/mccs-docker/actions/workflows/build.yml/badge.svg)
 ![release workflow](https://github.com/stcmz/mccs-docker/actions/workflows/release.yml/badge.svg)

-This repository contains the scripts to create Docker images with the MCCS toolchain and all third-party software used in the MCCS protocol installed and configured.
+This repository contains the scripts to create Docker images with the MCCS-PPI and all third-party software used in the MCCS-PPI installed and configured.

 ## Disclaimer